usurinisso/Excahnge/README.md

 ## Functionality:
 1. Puts all iso 4217 currencies into H2 database
 2. Puts all exchange rates from a specific date to now into H2 database
-3. Lets you see the newest exchange rates for each currency
+3. Lets you to see the newest exchange rates for each currency
 4. Lets you to convert currencies
-5. Lets see currency exchange rate history
+5. Lets you to see currency exchange rate history

 **When starting up the application, let it to preload the data into the database.
 Everything else - self explanatory.**